Sonic Frontiers: Marketing and release

-Sega planned to release Sonic Frontiers in 2021 to coincide with the franchise's 30th anniversary but delayed it by one year for quality control.
-Frontiers finished development on October 22, 2022, and released on November 8, 2022, for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One, and Xbox Series X/S.
+Sega originally planned to release Sonic Frontiers in 2021 to coincide with the franchise's 30th anniversary but delayed it by a year for quality control.
+Frontiers finished development on October 22, 2022, and released on November 8, 2022, for the Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S.

 Sega unveiled a teaser trailer, featuring Sonic running through a forest, at the end of a 30th-anniversary livestream on May 27, 2021.
 The title was not announced, but the trailer metadata and a Sega press release included the title Sonic Rangers.
 Iizuka later said that he felt the game was teased prematurely, but believed it necessary given that it was the series's 30th anniversary and that Sonic Team had not announced a game since Forces.
 Sega trademarked the name Sonic Frontiers in November 2021 and announced it the following month at the Game Awards 2021 in December.

 Sega collaborated with video game news website IGN to promote Frontiers throughout June 2022.
 A trailer featured during the opening night of Gamescom on August 23, 2022.
 In Japan, the game offered DLC in collaboration with VTuber Inugami Korone, available by pre-ordering the game.
 Additional information serving as a prelude to Frontiers was sold as pre-release promotional material, titled Sonic Frontiers Prologue.
 These included an eight-page comic, Sonic Frontiers Prologue: Convergence, released in October 2022, and an accompanying animated short, Sonic Frontiers Prologue: Divergence, released on November 1.
 The comic was drawn by Evan Stanley, an artist and writer on IDW's Sonic comic series, while animation was directed by Tyson Hesse; both were written by Flynn.